-I have no doubt, however, that in this list there are video games for everyone, from those who want to test their reflexes with impossible difficulties to those who simply want to relax in a virtual world.
+I have no doubt, however, that in this list, there are video games for everyone, from those who want to test their reflexes with impossible difficulties to those who simply want to relax in a virtual world.

-Video games are increasingly better and more varied digital recreations, so there is much to celebrate this year that we have had, for better and for worse, more time at home to enjoy this form of leisure.
+Video games are increasingly better and more varied digital recreations, so there is much to celebrate this year that we have had, for better and worse, more time at home to enjoy this form of leisure.

-I’m not at all afraid to give the title to the best game of the year, the GOTY for those who want to say it in English, to an indie game of a niche genre and starring Zagreo, the rebellious son of the god of Underworld, who has become obsessed with leaving the realm of death and will have to fight hordes of enemies in different levels of Tartarus.
+I’m not at all afraid to give the title to the best game of the year, the GOTY for those who want to say it in English, to an indie game of a niche genre and starring Zagrao, the rebellious son of the god of Underworld, who has become obsessed with leaving the realm of death and will have to fight hordes of enemies in different levels of Tartarus.

-What characterizes games like Hades is its repetition loop, which in this case is perfect, no more and no less: you play, you get as far as you get, you die and perfect skills, you unlock weapons, you establish alliances with the charismatic characters of Greek mythology, you expand what you know about the plot and you try again to escape from the realm of the dead.
+What characterizes games like Hades is its repetition loop, which in this case is perfect, no more and no less: you play, you get as far as you get, you die and excellent skills, you unlock weapons, you establish alliances with the charismatic characters of Greek mythology, you expand what you know about the plot, and you try again to escape from the realm of the dead.
 And you repeat.
 And on.
 And again.
 And on and on.
 And you don’t get tired, ever: that ‘just one more game’ is a lie.

-Revolutionary games are no longer made nowadays because taking risks is very complicated and genres are tied and well tied… but Half-Life: Alyx can almost be said to be so because of how well it adapts all the innovations introduced by virtual reality in recent years to a long plot within an already very recognizable franchise.
+Revolutionary games are no longer made nowadays because taking risks is very complicated, and genres are tied and well tied… but Half-Life: Alyx can almost be said to be so because of how well it adapts all the innovations introduced by virtual reality in recent years to a long plot within an already very recognizable franchise.

 The video game is a medium that lives and dies by interaction and how it makes you feel.
-This game literally puts you in the character’s body, forces you to handle the gun in a different way (reloading, aiming, everything is different when you do it in virtual reality) and frames everything in a world where even shaking a bottle of wine surprises you.
+This game puts you in the character’s body, forces you to handle the gun in a different way (reloading, aiming, everything is different when you do it in virtual reality), and frames everything in a world where even shaking a bottle of wine surprises you.

 Only a studio this big can introduce a trans man as a co-protagonist of much of the plot and make one of its two protagonists, Abby, have a body very rarely seen in video games, which still sin of conservative, and even sexist, in the portrayal of their women.